matijapretnar/eff/README.markdown

 in novel ways.
 For instance, ML-style references are a defined concept in Eff.

-Eff code looks and feels like that of Ocaml because Eff uses Ocaml syntax extended with constructs for effects and handlers.
+Eff code looks and feels like that of OCaml because Eff uses OCaml syntax extended with constructs for effects and handlers.
 Furthermore, Eff is a statically typed language with parametric polymorphism and type inference.
 The types are similar to those of OCaml and other variants of ML in the